GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/InternalMesh.rst

 =============== ============= ======== =======================================================================================================
 cellBlockNames  string_array  required names of each mesh block
 elementTypes    string_array  required element types of each mesh block
+mapToRadial     integer       0        map the mesh to radial
 name            string        required A name is required for any non-unique nodes
 nx              integer_array required number of elements in the x-direction within each mesh block
 ny              integer_array required number of elements in the y-direction within each mesh block